 We get it already: Jon is the embodiment of all that is noble, brave, and good.
-I mean sure, his valour, humility, and honesty make him better than us all.
+I mean, sure, his valor, humility, and honesty make him better than us all.
 But his arc, like Ned’s, has a habit for sending him to stupid places.

 This is a man who has the ingredients of a classic hero—the same characteristics that get people killed in Game of Thrones.
-He’s died once, yet we’re constantly reminded that he’s the great—now greater than Dany, if you take her recent city burning actions into account—ruler to be.
-This is ignoring the fact that Jon fails like it’s a sport, bumbling his way from one scenario to the next, until some woman—Arya, Daenerys, Sansa, Ygritte, or Melisandre—saves his ass.
+He’s died once, yet we’re constantly reminded that he’s the great—now greater than Dany, if you take her recent city-burning actions into account—ruler to be.
+This line of thinking ignores the fact that Jon fails like it’s a sport, bumbling his way from one scenario to the next, until some woman—Arya, Daenerys, Sansa, Ygritte, or Melisandre—saves his ass.
 What exactly have we gained from his superman status?
 He didn’t kill the Night King.
 He didn’t take out Cersei.
 He hasn’t won a single war off of his own military planning.
 What kind of bait-and-switch arc is this?

-Within the final moments, Cersei is stripped of all her narcissism as she breaks down.
+In the final moments of her life, Cersei is stripped of all her narcissism and she breaks down.
 King’s Landing begins to fall under the flames of Daenerys.
-She’s no longer the calculated, iron-hearted woman we knew her to be in the final moments of " The Bells_."_ Instead, she’s scared and whimpers, “I don’t want to die,” before her _Matrix_-y quote, “not like this.”
+She’s no longer the calculated, iron-hearted woman we knew her to be in the final moments of " The Bells_"._ Instead, she’s scared and whimpers, “I don’t want to die,” before her Matrix-y quote, “not like this.”
 Jaime embraces his sister for the last time as a roof collapses on top of them both.

 Cersei went out in a very un-Cersei-like way.

-In traditional Jaime fashion, he gets caught by Daenerys on his way to sister Cersei.
-Brother Tyrion bails him out before some heartwarming brother-to-brother words.
-He fights Euron, who just walks straight out the sea, wins and limps way back to Cersei as they try to escape through the underground tunnels to start a new life.
+In traditional Jaime fashion, he gets caught by Daenerys on his way to see sister Cersei.
+His brother Tyrion bails him out before some heartwarming brother-to-brother words.
+He fights Euron, who just walks straight out the sea, wins, and limps way back to Cersei as they try to escape through the underground tunnels to start a new life.
 Obviously, this doesn’t happen, and they both die in a ceiling collapsing embrace.

 He’s still lovesick.

 Tyrion had another choice in this episode.
 He could have either sided with his longtime buddy Varys or he could go with the queen and essentially sentence Varys to death.
-In another choice unbecoming of someone supposedly halfway intelligent, he chose Daenerys and watched in stupid surprise as she burned down King’s Landing, killed innocents, and subsequently offed his brother and sister.
+In another choice unbecoming of someone who's otherwise established himself as incredibly intelligent, he chose Daenerys and watched in stupid surprise as she burned down King’s Landing, killed innocents, and subsequently offed his brother and sister.